Last updated on September 19th, 2023

 “The word of the LORD that came to Jeremiah the prophet against Elam in the beginning of the reign of Zedekiah king of Judah, saying, Thus saith the LORD of hosts; Behold, I will break the bow of Elam, the chief of their might.
 And upon Elam will I bring the four winds from the four quarters of heaven, and will scatter them toward all those winds; and there shall be no nation whither the outcasts of Elam shall not come.
 For I will cause Elam to be dismayed before their enemies, and before them that seek their life: and I will bring evil upon them, even my fierce anger, saith the LORD; and I will send the sword after them, till I have consumed them: And I will set my throne in Elam, and will destroy from thence the king and the princes, saith the LORD.
 But it shall come to pass in the latter days, that I will bring again the captivity of Elam, saith the LORD.” — v 34 – 39

 Here it is clearly stated that Iran’s military might will be taken away, depicted by the breaking of the bow.
 Moreover, we are told that the inhabitants of Iran will be scattered around the world to all nations, something that has not yet occurred in history.
-Moreover, we are told that God’s throne will be set there, and that in the latter days the people who were scattered will return.
+Finally, we are told that God’s throne will be set there, and that in the latter days the people who were scattered will return.
 This certainly seems to signify a future event.

 This prophecy depicts an attack upon Israel by Magog, which is known today as Russia.
 Concerning Magog we read: